MicrosoftDocs/azure-docs/articles/healthcare-apis/dicom/deploy-dicom-services-in-azure.md

 ---
-title: Deploy the DICOM Services using the Azure portal
+title: Deploy the DICOM Service using the Azure portal
 description: In this article, you'll learn how to deploy a workspace in the Azure portal
 author: stevewohl
 ms.service: healthcare-apis